HackTechGO/HTML/README.md

-The file includes the following tags:
+The TEXT file includes the following tags:
 - abbrevations
 - address
 - bold